 |---|---|

-| EN-only | (a) translate to ZH, OR (b) mark single-language with hreflang declaring so |
+| EN-only | (a) translate to ZH, or (b) mark single-language and drop its hreflang pair |

-| ZH-only | Same, in reverse |
+| ZH-only | same, in reverse |

-| Both, EN newer | Sync ZH from current EN |
+| Both, EN newer | sync ZH from current EN |

-| Both, ZH newer | Sync EN from current ZH |
+| Both, ZH newer | sync EN from current ZH |

-| Both, diverged content | Pick a canonical, sync the other or split into distinct articles |
+| Both, diverged content | pick a canonical, sync the other, or split into two distinct articles |

 Step 3: Sync the high-value pairs first